flairNLP/fundus/docs/1_getting_started.md

 ## `PublisherCollection`

-Fundus comes with a collection of publisher-specific parsers grouped by country of origin.
+Fundus includes a collection of publisher-specific parsers grouped by country of origin.
 You can access these publishers through a single class called `PublisherCollection` using the [Alpha-2](https://www.iban.com/country-codes) codes described in ISO 3166 as identifiers.
 The `PublisherCollection` works as an information hub describing publishers [currently supported](supported_publishers.md) by Fundus.